Private Pilot License (PPL)

 Frequently Asked Questions

-The first thing you should do is to book a Familiarization Flight (Fam Flight) with us.
+Some students also booked a Familiarization Flight (Fam Flight) with us.
 A Fam Flight is essentially a regular flight lesson where you will be flying under the supervision of a Flight Instructor.

 During the Fam Flight, you will be treated just like a regular student pilot.
 Familiarization Flight is also a good opportunity to chat with a real flight instructor and learn more about flying as a career.